Shiori Fujisaki: Appearances

 Shiori first appeared in the 1994 video game Tokimeki Memorial for the TurboGrafx-16.
-She is one of multiple characters whom the protagonist can date, as well as being their childhood crush.
+She is one of multiple characters whom the protagonist can date, as well as being his childhood crush.
 She is one of the more challenging characters to date due to her being well-loved and adept at many things.
 In order to win her over, the protagonist must become adept in a variety of areas as well.
 She has appeared in multiple other games, including the visual novel spin-off Tokimeki Memorial Drama Series Vol. 3: Tabidachi no Uta, Super Bomberman R, Bombergirl, and as a boss in the shoot 'em up video game Otomedius Excellent.
 She has also been featured as an object players could summon in the Japanese version of Scribblenauts alongside other Konami characters.
 Shiori has appeared in various adaptations, including a radio drama, a live-action film, and an OVA film.
 She first became a virtual idol in December 1996.